cascadiajs/2014.cascadiajs.com/proposals/generative-art-with-javascript__mattly.md

 # Abstract

-Many artists and designers are learning how to code, and this is a great thing, but I want to teach coders a bit about the principles of visual composition.
-We'll use algorithms and functional programming to explore the principles of line, shape, pattern, tone, balance, contrast, harmony and variety to produce abstract pieces you can print.
-I'll use svg and d3 for the demos and code examples, but the principles apply to any technology.
+Artists and designers are learning how to code, and I want programmers to meet them halfway.
+Using algorithms and functional programming, I'll teach you the principles of visual composition using svg and d3.
+Appreciate the math in art and the beauty in math, create art you can print, and the principles apply to any kind of visual composition, regardless of language, library, or utility.

+Just one brief [example][generative-art-with-javascript/index.html]

 # Personal Bio